husobee/husobee.github.io/_posts/2015-12-04-golang-redis-strange.markdown

 tuning we could do with MaxIdle to not have to reap basically every connection we make also.

-This really flies in the face of Rob Pike's [go-proverbs][http://go-proverbs.github.io/] specifically "Making the zero value useful."
+This really flies in the face of Rob Pike's [go-proverbs][proverbs] specifically "Making the zero value useful."
 In my opinion standard operations of a connection "pool" should default to a sane MaxActive connection limit, as opposed to defaulting to infinity.
 This doesn't even resemble a pool under load